 The device acted to check the transported load.
-It's made essentially of load transducers (1) connected to the loading unit (2), a controller mounted to the side of the onboard control panel (5) containing an acoustic signaling device (3), and an overweight alarm display (4) will show "LOAD WEIGHT" error to warn the operator of the load condition on the onboard control panel (5).
+It's made essentially of load transducers connected to the loading unit, a controller mounted to the backside of the loading unit, containing an acoustic signaling device, and an overweight alarm will show "LOAD WEIGHT" error to warn the operator of the load condition on the onboard control panel.